 The KTP enabled JMA to establish itself as the vanguard of BIM application giving them a competitive edge because BIM enables the intelligent interrogation of designs; provide a quicker and cheaper design production; better co-ordination of documentation; more effective change control; less repetition in the design process; a better quality constructed product; and improved communication both for JMA and across the supply chain.
-Therefore, it had internally big impact to gain efficienTable 1.
-BIM implementation approach for JMA's design practice
+Therefore, it had internally big impact to gain efficiencies and effectiveness as the adoption established the required capacity internally as follows.